harrisonpage/bluesky-skeet/README.md

 This extension will not track you: No analytics, no data collection.
 It just opens the current page URL into Bluesky's compose window.

-This extension does not track you, No analytics, no tracking, no data collection, and no stored credentials — just posts to Bluesky.

 ![Bluesky Skeet icon](bsky.png)

 ## Chrome / Firefox